 Who even knew about this little gem existed in one of the antiquated and best preserved areas of Bangkok – Phraeng Phuthon – that dates back to King Rama 5, where artisans have been plying their trade for close to 100 years and where each small store has a plaque outside telling a little of its history.
-It’s bit hard to find if you don’t know your way around Tanao Rd., but grab a guide if you must, (I was lucky to have Katy with me from Diethelm) and visit the 50 year old parlor that makes their own ice cream – it’s exceptional.
+It’s bit hard to find if you don’t know your way around Tanao Rd., but grab a guide if you prefer, (I was lucky to have Katy with me from Diethelm) and visit the 50 year old parlour that makes their own ice cream – it’s exceptional.
 Have it with Thai iced tea and coffee and mix and match the unusual toppings or pair it with their homemade buttered cake.

 94 Soi Phraeng Phutorn, Tanao Rd., Bangkok

 A trip to Bangkok isn’t complete without cocktails overlooking the city and the rooftop bar at Siam@Siam Design Hotel will have you ooh’ing and aah’ing from the minute you step onto the terrace.
 Aside from the cocktail offering, the wine list is excellent and of course there are loads of cocktails to choose.
 Book for dinner, arrive early and sip slowly and take in the panoramic views- really stunning.